ibm-cloud-docs/assistant/dialog-runtime.md

     ![Shows the digressions away settings from a node with slots.](images/digress-into-cuisine-full.png)

 1. Click **Apply**.

+1.  **Optional**: For any nodes where you enable returns from digressions away, consider specifying the text response using a syntax that supports adding a version of the response that can be shown to users who return to the node after a digression.

+    If you do not take action, the same text response is displayed a second time to let users know they have returned to the node they digressed away from.
+You can make it clearer to users that they have returned to the original conversation thread by specifying a unique message to be displayed upon their return.
+For example, if the original text response for the node is, `What's the order number?`, you might want to display a message like, `Now let's get back to where we left off.
+What is the order number?`, when users return to the node after completing a dialog branch that they digressed to.

+    To do so, use the following syntax to specify the node text response:

+    `<? (returning_from_digression)? "post-digression message" : "first-time message" ?>`

+    For example: `<? (returning_from_digression)?
+"Now, let's get back to where we left off.
+What is the order number?" : "What's the order number?" ?>`

+    **Note**: You cannot include SpEL expressions or shorthand syntax in the text responses that you add.
+In fact, you cannot use shorthand syntax at all.
+Instead, you must build the message by concatenating the text strings and full SpEL expression syntax together to form the full response.
+For example, use the following syntax to include a context variable in a text response that you would normally specify as, `What can I do for you, $username?`:

+    `<? (returning_from_digression)?
+"Where were we, " + context["username"] + "?
+Oh right, I was asking what can I do for you today." : "What can I do for you today, " + context["username"] + "?" ?>`

+    For full SpEL expression syntax details, see [Expression for accessing objects](expression-language.html#shorthand-syntax).

 1. Use the "Try it out" pane to test the digression behavior.